sidkshatriya/me/004-A-debugger-is-born.md

 ## A debugger written in Rust: `rd`

 So where does `rd` come into the picture?
 A huge amount of compiler/debugger infrastructure is built in the C/C++ language (gcc, llvm, gdb, lldb, Swift, javac etc).
 The problems and complexity of C/C++ are well documented.
 Writing effective C/C++ is like walking a tightrope: a small mistake and you'll basically fall to your death.
 Modern languages like Rust provide extra guard-rails while not compromising on performance.
-They also don't assume that it's programmers are as smart as Herb Sutter! :-).
+They also don't assume that its programmers are as smart as Herb Sutter! :-).
 Tough things like concurrency and parallelism in C/C++ become easier in Rust.

 Sadly due to historical reasons, `rr` is also built in C/C++.
 Some of main developers of `rr` are huge Rust fans and I'm pretty sure if `rr` were built by them today, they would choose Rust as the implementation language.
 See this [interesting](https://github.com/rr-debugger/rr/issues/2181) discussion.